-Thereafter the accused is put to trial for framing of charges against him, by the concerned Court.
-However there lies a provision under Code of Criminal Procedure that the Accused person can be discharged before the charges are framed against him.
+Thereafter, the accused is put to trial for framing of charges against him, by the concerned Court.
+However, there lies a provision under the Code of Criminal Procedure that the Accused person can be discharged before the charges are framed against him.

 This provision can be resorted to by the Accused provided some certain criteria are satisfied.